sashwattulshyan/teacher-s-AIde/README.md

-# 🎓 Your Edu App
+# 🎓 Teachers AIde

-A comprehensive education platform for teachers and students, built with React, Express.js, and Firebase.
+Your AI-powered teaching assistant that helps you create engaging courses, track student progress, and deliver personalized learning experiences.
+Built with React, Express.js, and Firebase.

 ## 🌟 Features